dib-lab/dammit/README.rst

   EMBOSS, which is not searched for.
 Although the installation instructions cover these dependencies, users who *cough* don't read the directions *cough* might be confused that a dependency is marked as installed but still doesn't work.
+* dammit 0.3 does not support BUSCO v2. dammit 1.0 is building 2.0 support in.

 Acknowledgements